Source Water Protection Collaborative

 A Minnesota-based statewide initiative, the Source Water Protection Collaborative brings together individuals who have expertise in source water, community outreach, engagement, or public health to develop ways to promote land use which protects drinking water sources.

 The Source Water Protection Collaborative began in 2019 when Environmental Initiative, the Minnesota Department of Health, and Citizens League explored needs and opportunities for land use and land use decisions that protect drinking water supplies.
-Explore the project development in Phase I.
+Explore the project development in Phase I, creative engagement report, or 2023 Collaborative report.

 Vision and Purpose